gjheij/linescanning/doc/source/usage.rst

 .. code:: bash

     $ master -m 02a -n 1            # spinoza_scanner2bids
-    $ master -m 02a -n 1 --dcm_fix               # monitor and fix catastrophic errors
-    $ master -m 02a -n 1 --dcm_fix --pa          # set the PhaseEncodingDirection for the BOLD to PA (default = AP)
+    $ master -m 02a -n 1 --pa       # set the PhaseEncodingDirection for the BOLD to PA (default = AP)
-    $ master -m 02a -n 1 --dcm_fix --no_lpi      # do not reorient your data to LPI coordinates (the default one for fMRIPrep); ill-advised when you want to do NORDIC
+    $ master -m 02a -n 1 --no_lpi   # do not reorient your data to LPI coordinates (the default one for fMRIPrep); ill-advised when you want to do NORDIC

 The pipeline can automatically populate the `IntendedFor`-field in the json files.
 It can do so if one of the following situations holds: